aworld1/plates/README.md

 Plates.js is a simple and intelligent stack tracker that allows you to save space while providing version control functionality for your data.
 It offers a smart way to keep track of changes to objects by storing only the differences between versions, thus minimizing memory consumption.

+## Data Storage in the Plates Library

+The "plates" library optimizes data storage with the `Data` and `Change` classes, ensuring space efficiency, data integrity, and version control functionality.

+### Data Storage Efficiency

+The `Data` internal class stores raw data for large changes, eliminating overhead and optimizing space usage.
+This class is used for larger changes or new data.

+The `Change` internal class stores differences between objects, minimizing the stored data and reducing storage requirements.
+This class is used for incremental changes or large datasets.

+By combining these classes, the "plates" library achieves efficient data management, striking a balance between space optimization and data preservation.

 ## Installation

 ```bash